InstructSI/instructsi.github.io/_pages/bmasb2024.md

 ## Basic info and registration

-- **There is no fee!** All costs are covered by the Instruct.SI consortium.
 - **Registration** is obligatory.
 You can register for all three main topics/days or just for one or two days.
   - **Deadline for registration is Thursday, November 24th, 2024!**
+- **There is no fee!** All costs are covered by the Instruct.SI consortium.
+- There will be **free coffee/tea** and **free lunches**, plus a **get-together** on the last day of the workshop.
 - The official language of the workshop will be **English**.
-- There will be **free coffee/tea** and **free lunches**, plus a **get-together** on the last day of the workshop.

 [REGISTRATION FORM](https://forms.gle/ixqsPmgCFPjVd1pE7){: .btn .btn--danger}

 For any further information etc. please do not hesitate to contact us via [e-mail](mailto:instruct.si@ki.si).

-**Please note:** Follow the communication channels (this website, mailing list of Slovenian Biochemical Society, and X social network) for any updates and further announcements.
+**Please note:** Follow the communication channels (**this website (most up-to-date)**, plus mailing list of Slovenian Biochemical Society, X social network profile of National Institute of Chemistry, and others) for any updates and further announcements.
 {: .notice--warning}

 ## Programme